PublicDataLab/DataInquiries/SyllabusExample.markdown

 layout: page
 ---
+This course explores the consequences of the digital traceability of collective phenomena with a **critical and empirical approach**.
+Considering a variety of computational methods, it offers first-hand experience of digital quantification, examining its potential, but also its shortcomings and biases.
+Students will learn techniques of data collection, corpus cleaning, exploratory analysis, network analysis, natural language processing, artificial intelligence, and information visualization.
+Working in groups, they will apply these techniques to actual societal situations.
+Through this experience, they will be led to consider reflexively the insights of the transdisciplinary field of critical data studies.

 [Course Structure](#course-structure)\\
 [Pedagogical Approach](#pedagogical-approach)\\
 [Learning Outcomes](#learning-outcomes)\\
 [Class Programme](#class-programme)\\
 [Evaluation](#evaluation)

-- TOC
-{:toc}

-This course explores the consequences of the digital traceability of collective phenomena with a **critical and empirical approach**.
-Considering a variety of computational methods, it offers first-hand experience of digital quantification, examining its potential, but also its shortcomings and biases.
-Students will learn techniques of data collection, corpus cleaning, exploratory analysis, network analysis, natural language processing, artificial intelligence, and information visualization.
-Working in groups, they will apply these techniques to actual societal situations.
-Through this experience, they will be led to consider reflexively the insights of the transdisciplinary field of critical data studies.

 ## Course structure ##
 The course is composed of three main parts: